Trump set to make billions as stock deal closes - ExBulletin

 But on his show this week, he urged investors to approve the deal, speculating it could help the former president in his legal battles.

-“If the merger is completed on Friday at 10 a.m. and Trump all of a sudden owns…$3, four, five, $10 billion worth of DJT stock, who knows?
-He could easily profit from it. left to get a loan,” he said.
+“If the merger is completed on Friday at 10 a.m. and Trump suddenly owns… stock of DJT worth three, four, five, $10 billion, who knows?
+He could easily cash in on it to get a loan,” he said.

 He added: “It’s putting your money where your mouth is for freedom of expression, to save your country, at the risk of losing everything.”